rswinkle/opengl_reference/README.md

-There are better repositories of modern OpenGL programs to use for learning because they're more complete/organized, they go with a book etc.  However, this is mostly for my own personal use/code and will be constantly changing especially initially.
+There are better repositories of modern OpenGL programs to use for learning because they're more complete/organized, they go with a book etc.  However, this is mostly for my own personal use/code and will be constantly changing.
+Writing a bunch of OpenGL programs will also force me to learn glm and finish my own OpenGL math/helper code.

 I'll maintain a table/list of programs here